armory/docs/content/en/docs/installation/guide/air-gapped/ag-operator.md

 * You have access to a private Docker registry with credentials to push images.
 * You have installed the [AWS CLI](https://aws.amazon.com/cli/).
 * You have installed [`yq`](https://mikefarah.gitbook.io/yq/#install) **version 4+**.
 This is used by helper scripts.
-* If needed, you have certificates for Custom Certificate Authorities and servers.

 ## Clone the `spinnaker-kustomize-patches` repo